San Francisco Volcano, Catamarca, Argentina

 - All meals detailed in the program

-- Nights in hotel, camp and inn
+- Nights in hotels, campsites and inns

 - Management of climbing permits and registration in protected areas